-Over the last 70 years we have consistently expanded our operations and anticipate expanding further as we pursue our growth strategy.
+Over the last 70 years we have consistently expanded our operations and anticipate expanding further as we pursue our long-term growth strategy.
 The key elements of our growth strategy include, among other things, the expansion of our global market position in primary containment and drug delivery systems, accelerating penetration in life sciences systems, increasing our investments in research and development, building on our expertise in manufacturing, assembly and inspection systems for primary containers and complex, multi-component systems, leveraging our scientific and engineering capabilities, increasing our penetration in the North American and APAC regions and selectively pursuing acquisitions and technology partnerships to augment and expand our product and service portfolio.
-In particular, we also plan to use part of the proceeds of the Offering to further expand our manufacturing facilities in Piombino Dese (Italy), establish new greenfield plants for EZ-Fill® products, with strong focus on biologics and vaccines, in Indiana (U.S.) and Zhangjiagang (China) and pursue strategic acquisitions to broaden our offering, our technical know-how and our international footprint.
-Establishing new production plants for EZ-Fill® products represents a priority in light of the risks associated with our Piombino Dese (Italy) manufacturing facilities currently being the only ones devoted to the production of EZ-Fill® products which, in turn, exposes our business to risks of material disruption should any event affect the operation of such facilities.
-In general, such growth strategy and in particular the facilities expansion and the external acquisitions increase the complexity of our business and place a significant strain on our management, operations, technical systems, financial resources and internal control over financial reporting functions.
-Our current and planned personnel, systems, procedures and controls may not be adequate to support and effectively manage our future operations, especially as we employ personnel a
+In particular, we also plan to use part of the proceeds of the Offering to further expand our manufacturing facilities in Piombino Dese (Italy), establish new greenfield plants for EZ-Fill® products, with strong focus on biologics and vaccines, in Indiana (U.S.) and Zhangjiagang (China) (focusing also on engineering) and pursue strategic acquisitions to broaden our offering, our technical know-how and our international footprint.
+Establishing new production plants for EZ-Fill® products which, in turn, exposes our Piombino Dese (Italy) manufacturing facilities currently being the only ones devoted to the production of EZ-Fill® products which, in turn, exposes our business to risks of material disruption should any event affect the operation of such facilities.
+In general, such growth strategy and in particular the facilities expansion and the external acquisitions increase the complexity of our business and plane a significant strain on our management, operations, technical systems, financial resources and internal control over financial reporting functions.
+Our current and planned personnel, systems, procedures and controls may not be adequate to support and effectively manage our future operations, especially as we employ personnel and maintain manufacturing facilities and distribution networks in several geographic locations.